rdeodoo/odoo-toolbox/team-lead/README.md

 You should be able to have a good idea on who is developing quick, technically better, helping others more, has a good company culture.\
-It shouldn't be too hard for you to sort your team members in order on the "expectation scale" we use in Odoo (NI, ME, EE..).
+It shouldn't be too hard for you to sort your team members in a specific order on the "expectation scale" we use in Odoo (NI, ME, EE..).

 > [!TIP]
 > Remember: there is not a single way for someone to exceed expectation